 After the reception that my post on being seen as an introvert received, I realized that it needed a companion piece, digging deeper into other causes for the dreaded “introverted hangover.”
 The overstimulation that comes from not social situations, but the anticipation of a series of social situations, is a real energy spender for those of the introverted persuasion.
 This understanding ties in with one of the biggest misconceptions that persists about temperament: that it is based solely on reactions to social stimulation.

 But as Adam Grant recently dispelled in his Psychology Today piece about introversion myths, it’s far bigger than just the people around us.
 The world is loud, and there’s more competing for our attention than just our peers, coworkers, and others we interact with on a daily basis.
-So today, I’m devoting this space to demystifying five things besides people that wear introverts down over the course of a given day.
+So today, I’m devoting this space to demystifying four things besides people that wear introverts down over the course of a given day.

 But first, a primer: Jerome Kagan of Harvard University exposed infants to a variety of strong stimuli to gauge their reactions; test scenarios included recordings of voices on tape, the sound of popping balloons, colorful mobiles, and isopropyl alcohol with its trademark acrid scent.
 The reactions that the infants had were categorized as high-reactive (yielding screaming and vigorous arm waving), and low-reactive (calmer and less affected overall by the changes to the environment).
 You can read more about this study and its results in Susan Cain’s Quiet: The Power of Introverts in a World That Can’t Stop Talking (2012).

 Now, which reactions would you ascribe to which group?
 I’ll give you a moment.